-Directorship in listed companies: Two (Gamma-Civic Ltd and Alternate Director in Morning Light Co.
+Directorship in listed companies: Three (Gamma-Civic Ltd, Lottotech Ltd and Morning Light Co.
 Ltd).

-9) Twalha Dhunnoo - Non-Executive Director
+8) Twalha Dhunnoo - Non-Executive Director

 Twalha holds a BA, MEng and MA (Cantab) from Cambridge University, and is also a fellow (FCA) of the Institute of Chartered Accountants for England & Wales (ICAEW).
 He started his career with Ernst & Young London in 1998, and left as an Audit Manager in 2004.
 Between 2004 and 2007, Twalha worked mainly in Financial Services with major global organisations, namely Mellon Bank and Deutsche Bank.
 During the last six years, he was the Chief Financial Officer and Executive Director of a bank in London.
 He has been appointed as a Director of the Company on 19 May 2017.